codenart/codenart.github.io/_posts/2-css/2017-08-24-css-8-styling-text.md

 title: Changing how letters look
 short: Styling Text
-description: We've used the `font-size` property a few times to change size of text contents. <br>Let's take a quick look at some basic Text Styling Properties. <br>Later, we'll create a simple navigation bar.
+description: We've used the font-size property a few times to change size of text contents. <br>Let's take a quick look at some basic text styling properties. <br>Later, we'll create a simple navigation bar.
 keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, html, css, styling text, font-family, font-size, font-weight, font-style, text-align, line-height

 date: 2017-08-24 05:35:00
 ---

+We've used the font-size property a few times to change size of text contents.
-Here are some other Font Properties:
+And here are some other commonly used font properties:

 - `font-weight` - bold/normal text
 - `font-style` - italic/normal text